Journal Name: Journal of Drug Development and Delivery

 Drug – excipient compatibility study

 IR spectrum is a helpful analytical method utilizes to ensure the chemical interaction between the drug and excipients.
-Spectrum measurement was passed out by using KBr disk method in the wavelength region of 4000-400cm-1 by FTIR spectrophotometer.
-The IR spectrum of the physical mixture was compared with that of the pure drug to check any possible drug-excipient interaction [8-10].
+Spectrum measurement was passed out by using IR spectrum is a helpful analytical method utilizes to ensure the chemical interaction between the drug and excipients.
+Spectrum measurement was passed out by using

 Formulation of tablets